 Of course, like I previously stated, many doctors will suggest using polyunsaturated fats instead of saturated fats.
 Personally, I believe that the demonizing information on saturated fats over the past few decades has been largely debunked.
 That said, I myself choose to cook primarily with saturated fat sources.

-Best Oils To Cook With Instead Of Vegetable Oil
+Best Oils For Keto Instead Of Vegetable Oil

 My favorite fat to cook with is grass-fed butter or ghee.
 I use butter in almost all of my keto dessert recipes.
 Butter is made up of mostly saturated fat and monounsaturated fat.
 It also only contains a very small amount of polyunsaturated fats.